ashwin-kn/Nashville-Housing-Data--Data-Cleaning/README.md

 FROM PortfolioProject..NashvilleHousing;
 ```
 Explanation:
-- The ALTER TABLE statement removes the specified columns ('PropertyAddress', 'SaleDate', 'OwnerAddress', 'TaxDistrict') from the dataset which are not needed.
+- The `ALTER TABLE` statement removes the specified columns ('PropertyAddress', 'SaleDate', 'OwnerAddress', 'TaxDistrict') from the dataset which are not needed.
-- Following this alteration, a SELECT statement displays the updated structure of the dataset with the dropped columns.
+- Following this alteration, a `SELECT` statement displays the updated structure of the dataset without the dropped columns.

 ---